 27 – Earl Mountbatten of Burma, 79, is killed in the quiet fishing village of Mullaghmore, County Sligo (Ireland) when his boat is ripped apart by an IRA bomb.
 His grandson, Nicholas, aged 14, and a 17-year-old boatsman, Paul Maxwell, also die in the blast.
 Lord Mountbatten’s daughter, Lady Brabourne, her son Timothy and her mother-in-law, the Dowager Lady Brabourne, are all said to be “critical” in an intensive care ward.

 27 – 18 British soldiers are killed by two remotely-detonated IRA bombs in an ambush at Warrenpoint, South Down, just on the Ulster side of the border.
 Many of those killed are members of the Second Battalion Parachute Regiment, whose colonel-in-chief is the Prince of Wales.

-30 – Francis McGirl and Thomas McMahon are charged in Dublin with the murder of Earl Mountbatten.
+30 – Two Irishmen, Francis McGirl and Thomas McMahon, are charged in Dublin with the murder of Earl Mountbatten.

 01 – Pioneer II flies within 13,000 miles of Saturn.
 Two new outer rings are discovered and also an 11th moon.
 It is also confirmed that Saturn has a magnetic field.